fineanmol/plant-tree/README.md

-🌴 Updated on Thu, 18 Sep 2025 21:28:20 GMT
+🎋 Updated on Fri, 19 Sep 2025 16:00:57 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "First, solve the problem.
+Then, write the code."